ZeroSwap: Data-driven Optimal Market Making in DeFi: Bayesian algorithm for known parameters

 Algorithm \prettyref{alg:qt} shows the method to set prices in this model-free setting.
 It is based on the tabular Q-learning algorithm developed for MDPs \cite{watkins1992q}.
 We first explain why it works in the case of MDPs and argue why it is also a reasonable algorithm for our case.
 The key intuition in the algorithm is to keep track of a table $Q(n,a)$, where the rows represent values of trade imbalance $n$ and the column represent an action that consists of a tuple $a=(a_1,a_2)$.
 These are not the ask and bid prices directly, but they represent the \textit{changes in the mid price and spread} respectively.
 The ask and bid prices are themselves derived from the mid price and spread as shown on lines \prettyref{eq:a1} and \prettyref{eq:a2}.
 Each $Q(n,a)$ is supposed to be the market maker's best estimate of the expected future cumulative reward, starting with an imbalance $n$, and performing an action $a$.
 More formally, $Q(n,a)$ estimates $r_0(n,a) + \max_{\langle a_t\rangle} E[\sum_{t=1}^\infty Q(n_t,a_t)]$.
 To do this, the fixed point update equation shown on line \prettyref{eq:fpu} is followed, where $\lambda$ represents the learning rate of the algorithm.
 Since the algorithm obtains better estimates as time goes on, it can use those estimate to follow the optimal policy $a = \arg\max_{a'}Q(n_t,a')$ more confidently.
 Thus, we have a parameter $\epsilon$ that controls how many random actions are sampled for ``exploration'' as opposed to ``exploitation''.
 Making the probability of exploration decay with time ensures more exploitation as data is accumulated and more exploration earlier on.

-The above intuition would be sufficient had the trader behavior and external price been completely deterministic one-to-one functions of the imbalance (in other words, if the problem was an MDP).
+The above intuition would be sufficient had the trader behavior and external price were completely deterministic one-to-one functions of the imbalance (in other words, if the problem was an MDP).
 But because of noise trading and the stochastic nature of the price jumps, the trade imbalance is a noisy observation of the underlying hidden external price.
 However, the presence of informed traders is what couples the noisy observation with the hidden price.
 Therefore, we conjecture, that given a non-zero informed trader proportion, it should be possible to infer the underlying external price just by observing the trade imbalance, and more generally, the trading history.
 While making this conjecture, we assume that the price jumps and the changes in ask and bid prices that the market maker can make are of the same scale.
-The fact that this conjecture is true is the key technical contribution of this paper and is discussed next.
+We explore what happens if these assumptions are violated in \prettyref{sec:limits}.